 Xanterra HR Privacy Notice

-Xanterra Leisure Holding, LLC (“Xanterra”) is providing this Xanterra HR Privacy Notice (“HR Privacy Notice”) to give its employees, job applicants, contractors (collectively “Personnel”) and other individuals whose Personal Data is collected for human resources purposes (such as qualified dependents) information regarding how we collect and use your Personal Data for these purposes.
-In this Notice, “Personal Data” means data relating to an identified or identifiable individuals and households.
+Xanterra Leisure Holding, LLC, on behalf of itself, it subsidiaries and affiliates (collectively, “Xanterra”) is providing this Xanterra HR Privacy Notice (“HR Privacy Notice”) to give its employees, job applicants, contractors, seafarers (collectively “Personnel”) and other individuals whose Personal Data is collected for human resources purposes (such as qualified dependents) information regarding how we collect and use your Personal Data for these purposes.
+In this Notice, “Personal Data” means data relating to identified or identifiable individuals and households.

-If you are a current Xanterra employee, you can send an email to CorpHR@Xanterra.com to access and correct much of your Personal Data subject to this HR Privacy Notice.
+If you are a current Xanterra employee, you can send an email to [email protected] to access and, if applicable, correct much of your Personal Data subject to this HR Privacy Notice.
 You may also contact your local HR department for assistance.
-If you are a contractor, or an applicant, former employee or family member, please contact us at the email listed above for assistance with your privacy requests.
+If you are a contractor, or an applicant, former employee or family member, or seafarer working through a third-party employer, please contact us at the email listed above for assistance with your privacy requests.

 GENERAL PURPOSES FOR COLLECTING, USING AND DISCLOSING PERSONAL DATA

-(a) Personal Data pertaining prospective employees or contractors may be collected, used and shared for:
+(a) Personal Data pertaining to prospective employees, seafarers or contractors may be collected, used and shared for:

 - Recruitment and staffing, including evaluation of skills and job placement,